-early 15c., "partner," from Middle French consort "colleague, partner, wife" (14c., Old French consorte), from Latin consortem (nominative consors) "partner, comrade; wife, brother, sister," noun use of adjective meaning "having the same lot, of the same fortune," from com- "with" (see com-) + sors "a share, lot" (from PIE root *ser- (2) "to line up").
+early 15c., "partner" (a sense now obsolete), from Old French consort "colleague, partner," consorte "wife" (14c.), from Latin consortem (nominative consors) "partner, comrade; brother, sister," in Medieval Latin, "a wife," noun use of adjective meaning "having the same lot, of the same fortune," from assimilated form of com "with, together" (see con-) + sors "a share, lot" (from PIE root *ser- (2) "to line up").

-1580s, from consort (n.).
+"associate, unite in company," 1580s, from consort (n.).
 Related: Consorted; consorting.
-Confused in form and sense with concert since 1580s.
+Since the earliest record it has been confused in form and sense with concert.

 Web design and development by MaoningTech.